oracleP/tensor-indexing/README.md

 # tensor-indexing
-tensor for deep learning and ccomputer vision
+tensor for deep learning and computer vision